Headache & Pain

 Caffeine-withdrawal headache.
 Keep caffeine use to less than 200 mg per day and avoid prior to dialysis for chronic kidney patients on dialysis.

 Headache attributed to infection.
 Infectious disease should be consulted, and appropriate management provided empirically and then based on the underlying infectious etiology.
+Headache can also occur as a postinfection presentation, which has been described with COVID-19 during the recent pandemic, with one systematic review and meta-analysis of long COVID presentation identifying headache in 44% (26).
 If persistent headache, agents used for the treatment of migraine can be tried and neurologic consultation considered.

 Headache attributed to nontraumatic intracranial hemorrhage.
 Consult neurology and/or neurosurgery.
 If evidence of raised intracranial pressure, manage acutely as needed.
 Persistent headache beyond the acute/subacute time period can be treated with prophylactic agents with neurology’s assistance.